Street food in South Korea

-“Usually run by an ahjusshi (아저씨) or ahjumma (아줌마), or older men and women, these popular stalls have become an integral part of Korea’s infamous food culture…” (Deborah 2018).

 History

 There are many kinds of traditional street food in South Korea.
 For example, glutinous rice cake (called Chapssal-tteok) with buckwheat jelly, dalgona, which is a candy made from baking soda and sugar, a fish shaped bun with bean jam called Bungeo-ppang, roasted sweet potato, and Chinese pancakes with brown sugar filling (called Hotteok).
 The traditional street foods are most common in the winter season; in the summer season ice cream is more popular.

-In the Joseon Dynasty street vendors began to form a base of economic activity in the low-income bracket around markets.
+In the Joseon period street vendors began to form a base of economic activity in the low-income bracket around markets.
 After the Korean War street vendors prospered by serving refugees and the large numbers of U.S. troops.
 Street food's influences come from the Cheonggyecheon Stream, Itaewon, and Jongno districts.
 Street food has become an important part of food culture in South Korea.